KennyPurba/azure-terraform-github-actions-vcards/README.md

 # GitHub Actions Workflows for Terraform

-# Trigger Code Changes 2
+# Trigger Code Changes plan revert

 This is a sample repository that shows how to use GitHub Actions workflows to manage Azure infrastructure with Terraform.